 Most importantly, both PIR panels and PU panels are made by injecting raw materials into the mould with high pressure.
 This explains why they look so much alike.
 However, the PIR panel and PU panel are actually two completely different products.

-The main difference between them lies in the raw materials used to make them.
+The main difference between them lies in the raw materials used to make them by sandwich panel production line.

 Both PIR and PU panels are insulated panels, they are widely used in building construction because of their high thermal insulation and tensile strength.